inet-framework/inet-showcases/docs/visualizer/transportconnection/index.md

 ---
 layout: page
 title: Visualizing Transport Connections
-hidden: true
 ---

 ## Goals

-In a large network with a complex topology, there might be many transport layer applications, and many nodes communicating.
+In a large network with a complex topology, there might be many transport layer applications and many nodes communicating.
 In such a case, it might be difficult to see which nodes communicate with which, or if there is any communication at all.
 Transport connection visualization makes it easy to get information about the active